kubestellar/kubestellar/docs/content/direct/knownissue-helm-ghcr.md

 the command to instantiate KubeStellar's core Helm chart.
 The error message is as follows.

-> Error: failed to authorize: failed to fetch oauth token: unexpected status from GET request to https://ghcr.io/token?scope=repository%3Akubestellar%2Fkubestellar%2Fcore-chart%3Apull&service=ghcr.io: 403 Fobidden
+> Error: failed to authorize: failed to fetch oauth token: unexpected status from GET request to https://ghcr.io/token?scope=repository%3Akubestellar%2Fkubestellar%2Fcore-chart%3Apull&service=ghcr.io: 403 Forbidden

 This is [Issue 2544](https://github.com/kubestellar/kubestellar/issues/2544).